Good times rolling on in Mobile, second weekend of Mardi Gras

 MOBILE, Ala.
 (WALA)-- The good times continued to roll downtown with the second weekend of Mardi Gras in the Port City, and it did not disappoint.

-Three parades back-to-back with Maids of Mirth, Order of Butterfly Maidens, and Krewe of Marry Mates.
+Back-to-back parades with Maids of Mirth, Order of Butterfly Maidens, and Krewe of Marry Mates hit the streets Saturday night.

 Marching bands strutted along, and parade goers caught what they could.